nsip/nias2/naprr/README.md

+# NAPLAN Result and Reporting code

+## NAPLAN Results and Reporting processing

-The naprr executable runs as a single binary, and launches its own streaming server instance within the application.
+The `naprr` executable runs as a single binary, and launches its own streaming server instance within the application.

 The unzipped binary files should have the `naprr` executable, an `/in` directory and a `/templates` directory.
 The `/templates` directory contains templates for the various report formats, in [Golang's template language](https://golang.org/pkg/text/template/).
 The `/in` directory contains zipped XML files to be processed by the `naprr` executable; the zip distribution comes packaged with `/in/master_nap.xml.zip` as a test xml results file.
 This will get processed automatically when the executable is run.